StockNews.com Begins Coverage on Ashford (NYSEAMERICAN:AINC)

-StockNews.com began coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research note published on Wednesday morning.
+StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research report report published on Thursday morning.
 The brokerage issued a buy rating on the financial services provider’s stock.

-Separately, B. Riley decreased their price target on Ashford from $15.00 to $10.00 in a research report on Monday, May 22nd.
+Separately, B. Riley reduced their target price on shares of Ashford from $15.00 to $10.00 in a research note on Monday, May 22nd.

 Ashford Trading Down 1.9 %

-Several institutional investors and hedge funds have recently bought and sold shares of AINC.
-Vanguard Group Inc. grew its holdings in Ashford by 5.6% during the first quarter.
-Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock valued at $1,400,000 after purchasing an additional 4,314 shares during the period.
-Uniplan Investment Counsel Inc. boosted its holdings in shares of Ashford by 0.9% in the third quarter.
-Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock worth $1,604,000 after acquiring an additional 1,025 shares during the period.
-Finally, Geode Capital Management LLC boosted its holdings in shares of Ashford by 5.4% in the fourth quarter.
-Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock worth $241,000 after acquiring an additional 883 shares during the period.
-14.24% of the stock is owned by institutional investors.
+Several institutional investors have recently added to or reduced their stakes in AINC.
+Vanguard Group Inc. increased its stake in Ashford by 5.6% in the 1st quarter.
+Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock worth $1,400,000 after buying an additional 4,314 shares during the period.
+Uniplan Investment Counsel Inc. grew its holdings in Ashford by 0.9% during the 3rd quarter.
+Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock worth $1,604,000 after acquiring an additional 1,025 shares in the last quarter.
+Finally, Geode Capital Management LLC grew its holdings in Ashford by 5.4% during the 4th quarter.
+Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock worth $241,000 after acquiring an additional 883 shares in the last quarter.
+Hedge funds and other institutional investors own 14.24% of the company’s stock.

 Ashford Company Profile